-This is the story of the suburbanization of poverty, the failures of regional planning, urban sprawl, NIMBYism, and political fragmentation between middle class white environmentalists and communities of color.
-As Alex Schafran shows, the responsibility for this newly segregated geography lies in institutions from across the region, state, and political spectrum, even as the Bay Area has never managed to build common purpose around the making and remaking of its communities, cities, and towns.
-Schafran closes the book by presenting paths toward a new politics of planning and development that weave scattered fragments into a more equitable and functional whole.
+The Road to Resegregation: Northern California and the Failure of Politics is the story of the suburbanization of poverty, the failures of regional planning, urban sprawl, NIMBYism, and political fragmentation between middle class white environmentalists and communities of color.
+I argue that the responsibility for this newly segregated geography lies in institutions from across the region, state, and political spectrum, even as the Bay Area has never managed to build common purpose around the making and remaking of its communities, cities, and towns.
+I close the book by presenting paths toward a new politics of planning and development that weave scattered fragments into a more equitable and functional whole.

 “The Road to Resegregation offers a vivid and compelling analysis of segregation, twenty-first century style.
 Spanning historical eras and local geographies, Schafran shows how communities of color became ground zero for the San Francisco Bay Area’s foreclosure crisis.
 A fascinating account of the choices that produced spatial inequalities at the regional scale.” — Margaret Weir, Wilson Professor of Political Science and Public and International Affairs, Brown University

 Click here for access to chapter downloads, media coverage of the book, and links to talks and interviews.

 ORDER ONLINE AND SAVE 30%: Use code 17M6662 at checkout